tothaval/FlatShareCC_MVVM/README.md

 	-> displays Costs for Rent and for Billing
 		-> Rent shows monthly and annual costs based on rent values -> Billing shows billing related costs

-	-> !!! beware of results, calculations haven't been thoroughly tested yet -> !!! new rent values are not yet based on previous consumption values of billing, the results are based on area ratio
+	-> !!! beware of results, calculations haven't been thoroughly tested yet -> !!! new rent values are not yet based on previous consumption values of billing, the results are based on area ratio or false values since linking between objects is not yet fully implemented

 -> Settings
 	->show Settings window
 	-> Background, Foreground, FontFamily and FontSize can be set

--> !!! heating unit data will not be loaded

--> most data will be saved and loaded
+-> data will be saved and loaded
 -> settings will be saved and loaded